How to Choose the Best Interactive Display for Business?

 Here, you must be aware of just what you’re buying.

-AG Neovo Meetboard supports Airplay, Miracast, and Chromecast screen mirroring.
+Meetboard 3 supports AirPlay, Miracast, and Chromecast screen mirroring.
 If you want to instantly share images from iPhone/ iPad/ MacBook or Android phones, Airplay and Miracast help you to wirelessly present the multimedia content with ease.
-If you are using a notebook and google document for the presentation, you are able to use the “cast” function from the Chrome browser.
+If you are using a notebook and Google Documents for the presentation, you are able to use the “cast” function from the Chrome browser.
 You or your guests invited to the meeting do not need to install any software to do the wireless presentation.
 And you don’t need to pass an external wireless dongle to the next presenter.

-Meetboard also integrates ScreenShare Pro, enabling an easy-to-connect gateway to your meeting participants’ mobile devices, and the display is capable of showing up to six devices mirrored on the screen simultaneously.
-The participants are able to draw or write on their own mobile devices and mirror their contents to the Meetboard.
+Meetboard 3 also integrates the screen-sharing app, enabling an easy-to-connect gateway to your meeting participants’ mobile devices, and the display is capable of showing up to six devices mirrored on the screen simultaneously.
+The participants are able to draw or write on their own mobile devices and mirror their contents to Meetboard 3.

-While it’s not considered essential to some, given the role that mobile devices play in bringing interconnectivity to meeting spaces, it’s worth taking a look at whether or not your interactive flat panel display developer has a dedicated mobile app for added connectivity – should this feature suit your needs.
+While it’s not considered essential to some, given the role that mobile devices play in bringing interconnectivity to meeting spaces, it’s worth taking a look at whether or not your interactive flat panel display developer has a dedicated mobile app for added connectivity.

 3.2 Compatible with Video Conferencing Camera and Software

-For example, Meetboard is ready to supports most of the current all-in-one video conferencing camera, like Logitech Meetup.
-Once the camera is connecting to Meetboard via USB cable, the camera will be automatically active to go.
-With the Android-based open-source platform, Meetboard supports you to download your preferred video conferencing app from the provider’s official websites and install Meetboard.
-Alternatively, If you have the APK file, you can try to install the app into the system to host the meeting.
+For example, Meetboard 3 is ready to support most of the current all-in-one video conferencing cameras, like Logitech Meetup.
+Once the camera is connected to Meetboard via a USB cable, the camera will be automatically active to go.
+With the Android-based open-source platform, Meetboard 3 supports you to download your preferred video conferencing app’s APK file from the provider’s official websites and install it back on Meetboard 3.

 3.3 Support Multiple File Formats